OpenNebula/docs/source/overview/cloud_architecture_and_design/one_deploy_tutorial_local_ds.rst

    #.
 Run the playbooks.
    #.
 Verify the installation.

-.. important:: This tutorial was designed and tested using Ubuntu 24.04 or 22.04 for all servers involved (i.e. OpenNebula front-end and hypervisor nodes) using a virtual environment with `Poetry <https://python-poetry.org/>`__ .
+.. important:: This tutorial was designed and tested using Ubuntu 24.04 or 22.04 for all servers involved (i.e. OpenNebula Front-end and Hypervisor nodes) using a virtual environment with `Poetry <https://python-poetry.org/>`__ .
 For information on other installation methods and OSes, please refer to the `OneDeploy Wiki <https://github.com/OpenNebula/one-deploy/wiki>`__.

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^

-The following requirements must be met for your cloud hosts (Front-end and hypervisors):
+The following requirements must be met for your cloud hosts (Front-end and Hypervisors):

    * Ubuntu 22.04 or 24.04 with Netplan >=0.105
-   * Passwordless SSH login, as root, from the front-end node to the hypervisors nodes
+   * Passwordless SSH login, as root, from the Front-end node to the Hypervisor nodes
-   * The user that will perform the installation needs to be able to sudo to root account
+   * The user that will perform the installation needs to be able to sudo to the root account
-   * A range of free IPs in the same network connecting the Front-end and hypervisors
+   * A range of free IPs in the same network connecting the Front-end and Hypervisors

 Installing OneDeploy in the Front-end
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^